XianyuTech/aspectd/README.md

 # Notice
 Because of the dart compilation implementation, there are several points to pay attention to:
-1. package:aop/aop.dart should contains the main entry for aop package and contains a app.main call.
+1. package:aspectd_impl/aspectd_impl.dart should contains the main entry for aspectd_impl package and contains a app.main call.
-2. Every aop implementation file should be imported by aop.dart so that it will work in debug mode.
+2. Every aop implementation file should be imported by aspectd_impl.dart so that it will work in debug mode.
 3. @pragma("vm:entry-point") is needed to mark class/function to avoid been trimmed by tree-shaking.
 4. inject might fail in some cases while call&execute are expected to be more stable.
-5. If you want to disable AOP, remove the aspectd.dart.snapshot located in aspectd or change the name of aop package, or remove the @Aspect() annotation.
+5. If you want to disable AOP, remove the aspectd.dart.snapshot located in aspectd or change the name of aspectd_impl package, or remove the @Aspect() annotation.
 Anyone will be fine.

 # Contact